 “People, who wouldn’t call them strikes, aren’t looking at history,” says veteran labor organizer Bill Fletcher Jr., who served as the first Black Education Director at the AFL-CIO noting the role that similar strikes played in driving the Civil Rights movement.

-And while employers are still ferociously fighting union drives in workplaces, some Black and Brown workers have also found their employers fear being labeled as racist.
+And while employers are still ferociously fighting union drives in workplaces, some black workers have also found their employers fear being labeled as racist.

 “There is such a collective right now online that you would get ‘canceled’ in less than 24 hours if you were doing something wrong to your employees,” says Lewis.
 “The movement is so strong right now that people will take their dollar elsewhere, and that’s what a lot of businesses are looking at.”